 Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Websites is illegal.
 While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software or copies of software on the Web.
 According to Symantec employee Téo Adams, the rise of P2P file-sharing has made it possible to distribute and obtain the software on the Web for free (see reference 5).

 Dangers of Software Piracy and How to Prevent Software Piracy

 There are many risks of downloading pirated software to a computer.
 The Business Software Alliance indicates that there is a strong link between software piracy malware infiltrations and hacking.
 Malware programs can cause permanent damage to a computer, and the owner may lose sensitive data.
 According to Microsoft, P2P shared files include risks such as spyware, Trojans, and viruses.
 Those who download illegal software (without a software license) will also have limited access to upgrades to functionality, technical support, and malware protection.

 Software Piracy Protection Law

-Since software piracy violates software developers’ (intellectual property and license agreement) rights and hurts them of potential revenue, the government is taking serious action against software piracy.
+Since software piracy violates software developers’ (intellectual property and license agreement) rights and hurts them of potential revenue, the government is taking serious action against software piracy and the use of unlicensed software.
 The Software Publishers Association and the Business Software Alliance are working rigorously to stop software piracy.
 Both the Software Publishers Association and the Business Software Alliance encourage users to report software piracy.
 If people are caught pirating software, they will be liable under both criminal and civil law.
 The government can criminally prosecute and fine them up to $250,000.